tylorschafer/battleships/battleship_dtr.md

 # DTR: Define the Relationship

-Use this template to when conducting DTR with your project partners. *It's recommended that you copy/paste this template into your own gist each time you conduct a DTR to take notes on the conversation.*
+Use this template to when conducting DTR with your project partners.

 ### Guiding Questions to Define The Relationship: